Zeros of a function

 There is a zero at x = -5.

 There are a number of different ways to find the zeros of a function, depending on the type of function.
 For simpler functions, it is relatively easy to set f(x) = 0 and solve for x, such as in the example above.
-The more complex the function, the more difficult it is to find its zeros.
-Factoring and the quadratic formula are two commonly used tools for finding the zeros of a function.
+The more complex the function, the more difficult it is to find its zeros; the principle remains the same however: set the function equal to zero and solve for x.
+In certain cases, factoring and the quadratic formula can be used to find the zeros of a function.

 If a function can be factored by grouping, setting each factor equal to 0 then solving for x will yield the zeros of a function.